hyperion-hyn/map3/docs/contributing.md

 ## Improving Documentation

-All documentations of the Map3 project are stored under the [docs](https://github.com/hyperion-hyn/map3/edit/website/docs) folder under the website branch on GitHub.
+All documentations of the Map3 project are stored under the [docs](https://github.com/hyperion-hyn/map3/edit/master/docs) folder under the master branch on GitHub.
 Help us improve the documentations by submitting a [Pull Request](https://github.com/hyperion-hyn/map3/pulls)

 ## <a name="submit-pr"></a> Pull Request Submission Guidelines